ropensci-archive/roweb2/content/blog/2018-05-10-onboarding-social-weather.md

 also become an [associate
 editor](https://github.com/ropensci/onboarding/#associate-editors).
 In
-general, when one of us editors talks about onboarding, we like to use examples illustrating the system in a good light.
-Quotes from thankful package authors, of amazed reviewers, etc. Would there be a more quantitative way for us to support our promotion efforts?
+general, when one of us editors talks about onboarding, we like to use examples illustrating the system in a good light: often excerpts from review processes, or quotes of tweets by authors or reviewers.
+Would there be a more quantitative way for us to support our promotion efforts?
 In this blog post, I shall explore how a [tidytext](https://www.tidytextmining.com/) analysis of review processes (via their GitHub threads) might help us characterize the social weather of onboarding.

 ### Preparing the data